 When toasting to others, people usually put their cups a little bit lower than others, unless they are older or a leader.

-Many people could toast to one person, but a person do not usually toast to many at once, except for the oldest or the most important guest.
+Many people could toast to one person, but a person does not usually toast to many at once, except for the oldest or the most important guest.

 Toasting Order is important as well.

-Firstly, the host would toast to elders, as well as to leader, or to the most special guest; and then followed by other guests.
+Firstly, the host would toast to elders, as well as to leaders, or to the most special guest; and then followed by other guests.